 PhD Programs in Risk Management

 A Ph.D. in Risk Management prepares students to develop an understanding of successful research in academia and industry, both in theoretical and applied aspects of insurance, risk management, and employee benefits.
-While that description might not sound action-packed, keep in mind that risk management is a premier degree in today’s technology-driven society.
+While that description might not sound action-packed, keep in mind that risk management is a premier degree program in today’s technology-driven society.

 Your role could save literal lives, depending on your job title!
 That’s because students work toward the development and analysis of quantitative models driven by business obstacles.
 These models not only support decision making that measures and manages risk, but also augments a rich comprehension of standard and unique business practices.